Redefining Silent Data Corruption for the AI Era

 const adm + і (Cyrillic) + n = false;

-The second declaration uses a Cyrillic 'і', creating a new, distinct variable that looks identical to the first.
-A later part of the code could then reference the wrong variable, leading to a silent security vulnerability.
+The second declaration creates a distinct variable that looks identical.
+Later code references the wrong variable, creating a silent security vulnerability.

-- Awareness: The industry must recognize that code that looks right may not be right.
+- Awareness: Code that looks right may not be right

-Until LLM training data is perfectly cleansed and generation models are architecturally robust against these issues, the burden of detection falls on the developer and their tools [5, 6].
+Until LLM training data is perfectly cleansed and models are architecturally robust, detection burden falls on developers and their tools[5],[6].

 References: